-Film & Television Acting: Those New York ’Nineties
+Film & TV Acting: Those New York ’Nineties

 Aside from the compelling silliness of such pursuits, my very residence in New York depended on them.
 For as a London boy, I depended entirely upon the only U.S. work visas I could get—namely a complicated series of screen-acting and modelling visas in the O1 and H1B categories (plus a side-dish of A2), whose required thresholds for attainment and renewal kept rudely escalating throughout the decade.